West Memphis 3 case: Lawyer says crucial evidence has been found - NewsBreak

 West Memphis 3 case: Lawyer says crucial evidence has been found

-Lawyers for defendant Damien Echols said in a news release that they’d been working for 18 months to gain access to evidence in the 1993 murder case that they believed may exonerate three men, but received no cooperation from city officials and were told it was missing, lost or damaged.Learn more about the West Memphis 3
+Lawyers for defendant Damien Echols said in a news release that they’d been working for 18 months to gain access to evidence in the 1993 murder case that they believed may exonerate three men, but received no cooperation from city officials and were told it was missing, lost or damaged.4 arrested after Oklahoma Marine shot while riding motorcycle near Harrah

 Attorney Patrick Benca said after a state court order, he was allowed to visit the West Memphis Police Department and found the evidence, intact and organized.